EagerAI/kerastuneR/README.md

 ```

-Documentation, advanced model building, and tutorials can be found on https://henry090.github.io/kerastuneR/
+Documentation, advanced model tuning, and tutorials can be found on https://henry090.github.io/kerastuneR/